kendall-beaver/misinformation-study/analysis/logs/log_kendallbeaver.md

 4/6 - 4/4

 I'm currently running GPT-2.
 I went to try to update GPT-3.
+I received this error: "This repository was archived by the owner on Sep 19, 2020.
+It is now read-only."
+I thought that maybe I couldn't use it, but I actually could.

+I'm running a Google Colab notebook for the first time.
+I need to acknowledge their code and figure out how to adjust it for GPT-3.

 ### Number of hours:
 A quantity of hours, maybe towards specific tasks.